grnet/snf-image/docs/usage.rst

    image using `cURL <http://curl.haxx.se/>`_.

  * **Pithos back-end**:
-   If an *img_id* is prefixed with *pithos:* or *pithosmap:*, the image is considered to be pithos back-ended. *snf-image* contains a special command-line tool (*pithcat*) for retrieving this kind of images.
+   If an *img_id* is prefixed with *pithos:* or *pithosmap:* the image is considered to be pithos back-ended. *snf-image* contains a special command-line tool (*pithcat*) for retrieving this kind of images.
 For *pithosmap:* images, the user needs to have set a valid value for the *PITHOS_DATA* variable.
-For *pithos:* images, in addition to PITHOS_DATA, the PITHOS_DB variable needs to contain a valid value.
+For *pithos:* images, in addition to PITHOS_DATA, the PITHOS_DB variable needs to contain a valid value too.
-   */etc/default/snf-image* may be used to set both values.
+   ``/etc/default/snf-image`` may be used to set both values.

  * **Null back-end**:
    The null back-end is used if the *img_id* value is *null*.
 In this case no image copying is performed.
-This is handy if the hard disk already contains the image data before *snf-image* is executed (for example if the hard disk is a snapshot of an existing VM's hard disk).
+This is usefull if the hard disk already contains an OS installation before *snf-image* is executed (for example if the hard disk is a snapshot of an existing VM's hard disk).

 .. _image-properties:

 Image Properties
 ^^^^^^^^^^^^^^^^

-In order for snf-image to be able to properly configure an image, it may make use of a set of image properties.
-Those image properties are passed to snf-image by Ganeti through the img_poroperties OS parameter (see Ganeti OS Interface).
+In order for *snf-image* to be able to properly configure an image, it may make use of a set of image properties.
+Those image properties are passed to *snf-image* by Ganeti through the *img_poroperties* OS parameter (see Ganeti OS Interface).
 The name of all image properties is case-insensitive.
 For the diskdump format some properties are mandatory.
 For {ext,ntfs}dump formats all image properties are optional.